 I like these intense atmospheres.
 They may be too dark for some people, but as for me, they fill me with thrilling and excitement instead.
 Sometimes, of course, it’s better not to linger for too long, but submerge yourself a little, find something to discover, and then emerge at the right time.
 But those few hours, when I walk around the city, watch it resonating, the people, the buildings, the overall harmony – those few hours are marvelous.

-How did you choose Street Photography in first place?
+How did you choose Street Photography in the first place?

-I always felt the culture of city and streets close to me, but photographically speaking, it was hard to find my own way.
+I always felt the culture of the city and streets close to me, but photographically speaking, it was hard to find my own way.
 I felt I was lack of something.
-But after a while this scratchy, blurry, foggy imagery was born on its own.
-It was possibly caused by my experiments with cheap films and cameras, and also by my devotion for the works of various photographers, cameramen and movie directors.
+But after a while, this scratchy, blurry, foggy imagery was born on its own.
+It was possibly caused by my experiments with cheap films and cameras, and also by my devotion to the works of various photographers, cameramen, and movie directors.

 Usually, there is a consistent, strong atmosphere dominating my photos.
 I’m often amenable to surreal ideas, although I don’t inevitably try to see or let seem my environment surreal.
 More likely, I tend to think about my pictures as shooting a movie that takes place in a city.
 I put it together slowly, meticulously, frame by frame.
 I don’t know when it will be done, or what the genre and the story is about.
 I would rather let others to decide.